key-notes/docsify/docs/pwa.md

 ## Create serviceWorker

-Create a `sw.js` file in your documents root directory and copy the following code:
+Create a `sw.js` file in your document's root directory and copy the following code:

 *sw.js*